MatthiasPeltzer/vidply/README.md

 **Note on iOS/Mobile Safari:** Since iOS doesn't support the Fullscreen API on container elements, VidPly automatically falls back to a "pseudo-fullscreen" mode that positions the player to fill the entire viewport using CSS.
 This provides a fullscreen-like experience on iOS devices while maintaining all player functionality.

+### Volume Control

+All sliders support both mouse and touch input for compatibility with desktop and mobile devices.

 ### Captions

 ```javascript